zibaee-2021/MSc_2024_project/README.md

 `src/preprocessing_funcs/tokeniser.py`

+(This script is currently set up to first empty the `mmCIF` and `tokenised` directories, to remove all pre-downloaded `mmCIF` files and pre-tokenised `.ssv` files, so that they downloaded/generated from scratch, on lines 616 and 619.
+If you don't want this to happen but instead to re-use the files in those directories, then you must comment these lines out manually).

 Specifying the `PDBids`/`PDBid_chains` to use for training the model, via `tokeniser.py`.
 Before doing anything, you must decide which proteins will be used for training the model.
 `tokeniser.py` builds a list of `PDBids` and/or `PDBid_chains` according to paths passed to it, all of these are